ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2022-08-01-linking-unlinking-ndelius-records.md

 This could be by:
 - being unable to find a record for a defendant with the data provided
-- incorrectly matching a defendant to a record that doesn’t belong to them
+- incorrectly matching a defendant to a record that doesn't belong to them

 In these scenarios, we needed to give users the ability to manually intervene and correct the service if a mistake was made.